 Why study English Literature with Foundation Year at Liverpool John Moores University?

-- Watch our short lectures on A Level texts
+- Get a flavour of our teaching by watching our short lectures on A Level texts

 About your course

 The BA (Hons) English Literature at Liverpool John Moores University is a diverse and dynamic degree, informed by the latest thinking about literature and culture.